venam/2bwm/README.md

 If you experience problems with java GUI you can refer to [this](http://awesome.naquadah.org/wiki/Problems_with_Java) most probably doing `export _JAVA_AWT_WM_NONREPARENTING=1` will resolve the problem.

+To show hidden windows you can use the hidden tool:
+`hidden -c|xargs 9menu -popup -label Iconics -font "terminus12-10"`

 Screenshots:
 ============